otto-de/api-guidelines/guidelines/020_guidelines/040_json-guidelines/0060_should-not-use-null-for-empty-arrays.md

 ---
-type: SHOULD
+type: SHOULD NOT
 id: R004060
 ---

-# not use null for empty arrays
+# use null for empty arrays

 Arrays should be empty and not null if there is no data to provide.

-Do:
+## DO

 ````json
 {